 That isn’t my experience so far, but I’m not about to argue.
 He’s my new dad.
 He’s 26.
 I call PJ and tell him I’ve been promoted.
 Then I call Kurt and detail how I’ve taken over the casting of the movie’s band.
 Both say I deserve the promotion.

-Tony insists we celebrate my promotion by going to Tommy’s Burger on Beverly Boulevard and Rampart in East Hollywood, close to Downtown LA.
+Tony insists we celebrate my promotion by going to Tommy’s Burger on Beverly and Rampart in East Hollywood, close to Downtown LA.
 It’s a step up from Oki Dog.
 I know it’s good, because there’s a dinner hour rush, with a line at the order window.
 Again, we eat outside at a picnic table.
 Al fresco dining rules LA.
 It costs $10 for the three of us.
 They ladle Mexican chili (refried beans) on a large burger.
 I still prefer greasy burgers, but Tommy’s Burger is a total meal.
 Cheese fries is another surprise.
 We sit there contemplating our night.

 “Punk Night at the Starwood,” Jimmy declares.

 Punk was just becoming known as a fashion style, from the music magazines coming out of London: kids mock Pete Townsend of the Who, by chanting ‘My Generation’s’ dictum, ‘before you get old,’ at him in the pub.
+He is now deaf and does not understand their taunts.
 From a musical point of view, the New York scene, with The Dolls and Ramones as progenitors, seems to be adapting the kids’ attitude that anything before 1975 is old.
 With disco capturing the Glitter scene of Bowie, T-Rex and Mott the Hopple, rock n roll seems to be splitting into opposing camps.
 I call Minehan a punk, more as an observation of his age than as a rock style.
 He hasn’t even heard the term in Boston.
 The mod Modern Lovers are style setters in Arrowsmithland.
 Old roots bury deep in New England.
 Jimmy likes punk because it fits his image as a kid selling himself on the streets to anyone with twenty bucks.
 1977 is around the corner, to be exploited in the Clash’s breakout album of the year.